 Jann Murray-García, M.D., M.P.H.

-Jann Murray-García is a founding faculty member and associate clinical professor at the Betty Irene Moore School of Nursing at UC Davis, teaching in the Doctor of Nursing Practice Program.
+Jann Murray-García is a founding faculty member and clinical professor at the Betty Irene Moore School of Nursing at UC Davis, teaching in the Doctor of Nursing Practice Program.
 She developed and directs the Anti-Racism and Cultural Humility (ARC) Training Program, which offers three and four-day immersive experiences for nurse leaders, nursing and medical school faculty and staff, as well as health system leaders.
 With Melanie Tervalon, Murray-García coined and developed the concept of Cultural Humility.

 Murray-García founded and directs the Interprofessional Central Valley Road Trip, an overnight field trip down Highway 99, emphasizing the beauty, contributions and histories of the diverse people of California’s Great Central Valley.
 Participants include a professionally diverse, multigenerational group of university students, faculty, administrators, staff and community members.
 Together, they learn concepts such as social determinants of health, health inequities, population health and cultural humility while being exposed to the expertise of Central Valley community members, health care leaders and activists.